Sick Chicken Studios

 Chasing Static is a first-person psychological horror short story.
 Uncover the forgotten remains of a government cover-up where a mysterious phenomenon caused time to stand still.

 In the dead of night a fierce storm rages across North Wales.
 Miles from any town, Chris Selwood seeks refuge in a remote roadside cafe.
-After a brief moment of respite, Chris finds himself venturing into the woods blindly following the distressed screams of the Cafe waitress.
+Shortly thereafter Chris experiences a horrific sight as he finds the cafe waitress pinned to the ceiling by something with fierce glowing eyes, he passes out waking up to the dusty old abandoned remains of the cafe.

 Explore the untouched wilderness of rural Wales as you uncover the forgotten remains of a government cover-up where a mysterious phenomenon caused time to stand still.